web-platform-tests/rfcs/rfcs/docker_github_registry.md

     - The workflow can be manually invoked,
     - or it can be further automated to deploy any changes that land.

-- We can use the chane to change the versioning scheme to use integer numbers.
+- We can take the opportunity to change the versioning scheme to use integer numbers.

 The following PR implements changes to use the image from GitHub registry instead of the Docker Hub one